BionicRADAR/giftlist/README.md

 # giftlist
 A gift list tool

+A web application for keeping track of gift wishlists for holidays, birthdays, and the like.

 To run locally: heroku local web

 To get access to postgresql, make sure /etc/postgresql/9.6/main/pg_hba.conf has the line: